 WORKING LANDS: The Stewardship Program has protected more than 250,000 acres of working forest in northern Wisconsin, along with the forest jobs and products they provide.
 In the next 3 to 5 years, we will have the opportunity to protect an additional 125,000 acres of working forest and the Stewardship Program will allow us to take advantage of that opportunity.

 The Nature Conservancy played an important role in the creation of the Stewardship Program, and we have been one of its strongest champions and the biggest non-profit user of the program since its inception.
 We make the following recommendations to ensure that this vital program continues to work for Wisconsin today and for future generations.

-With a rapidly closing window of opportunity to conserve special places due to increasing development and rising land prices, the purchasing power of the Stewardship Program is not kept up with the demand for natural and recreation lands.
-The Program should be reauthorized at $70 million per year in bonding authority.
+With a rapidly closing window of opportunity to conserve special places due to increasing development and rising land prices, the purchasing power of the Stewardship Program has not kept up with the demand for natural and recreation lands.
+The Program should be reauthorized with robust funding.

 Changes to the Program over time have curbed the Wisconsin DNR’s ability to be a strong partner in land and water protection.
 The Program should increase the funding available to the Department to purchase land, give it more flexibility in how it protects land (use of direct acquisition vs. easements), and allow it to expand and purchase land outside project boundaries.

 4. MAXIMIZE PARTNERSHIPS WITH LAND TRUSTS AND LOCAL UNITS OF GOVERNMENT

 Nonprofit organizations and local units of government have been invaluable partners in helping to meet the state’s conservation and recreation goals by matching grant funds with private and federal dollars, involving local communities in land conservation, and assuming management responsibility for land they protect.
 The overall allotment for grant monies to nonprofits and local units of government should each be increased to $10 million per year.